mcgreevyjim66/Generate-Password/README.md

 ## Source

 My repo, is located at <https://github.com/mcgreevyjim66/Generate-Password>.
-There is source code located in the Horiseon-Refactor folder, as well as in the ./assets/images and ./assets/css folders.
+There is source code located in the Generate-Password folder, as well as in the ./assets/images, ./assets/css and ./assets/scripts folders.

 ## Mock-up